redwoodjs/release-tooling/README.md

 yarn fmt
 ```

 `yarn lint` uses [ESLint](https://eslint.org/) and `yarn fmt` uses [dprint](https://dprint.dev/).
-I couldn't get ESLint to play nicely with Yarn's zero-installs, so you'll have to rely on those two CLI commands for the time being.
+I couldn't get the ESLint VS Code extension to play nicely with Yarn's zero-installs, so you won't be able to just save the file and have everything linted and formatted.
+Use those two CLI commands for the time being.

 Running tests requires a bit more setup than I'd like, but here's what you need to do...

-- ensure you have the Redwood monorepo locally.
+- Ensure you have the Redwood monorepo locally
-- checkout the `release-tooling/main-test` and `release-tooling/next-test` branches
+- In the Redwood monorepo checkout the `release-tooling/main-test` and `release-tooling/next-test` branches:

   ```
   cd $RWFW_PATH